tacree-bwba/odot-docs/btrs-docs.md

 ### Centerline Routes

-The API is currently making a distinction between &quot;centerline&quot; routes and non-centerline.
+The API is currently making a distinction between "centerline" routes and non-centerline.
 Centerline routes only include cardinal directed routes, and the last character of the routeId shall be a &#39;C&#39; character.

 This character is called the Bi-Directional Code, and can carry the following values: